Sharath-Devanand/Exploring-Global-Carbon-Emissions-Data/README.md

 ## Executive Summary

+This project explores global CO₂ emissions trends from 1950 to 2020.
+Emissions have steadily risen, especially in upper-middle income countries, which now surpass high-income nations in total emissions.
+However, high-income countries still lead in per capita emissions, highlighting inequality.

+China has become the top emitter, overtaking the U.S., while India shows rapid growth.
+Emissions strongly correlate with GDP—wealthier nations emit more.
+Over time, wealth inequality has widened, with rich countries growing richer and poorer nations lagging behind.

+The analysis highlights the link between economic growth and environmental impact, emphasizing the need for sustainable development.

 ## Data Description
-The data is sourced from **Our World in Data** and includes CO2 emissions data for various countries and regions from **1950 to 2021**.
+The data is sourced from 'Our World in Data' and includes CO2 emissions data for various countries and regions from 1950 to 2021.
 Key attributes include:
 - country
 - year
-- co2 (Total CO₂ emissions)
+- co2 (Total CO2 emissions)
 - population
 - gdp